lailashahreen17/PISA_2012_Analysis/README.md

 ## Dataset

 The PISA 2012 dataset is consisted of scores in math,reading and science and many other attributes of 485490 students.
 Total columns are 636.
 In order to explore our area of interest, the dataset is minimized to 124974 data points after preliminary wrangling and excluding missing values.
-The attributes are scores in three subjects along with  Country, Gender, Formative Assesment, Teacher Support, Teacher Student Relations,Socio_economic_cultural Status,Learning Time and Outside School Study Time.
+The attributes are scores in three subjects along with  Country, Gender, Formative Assesment, Teacher Support, Teacher Student Relations,Socio_economic_cultural Status,Learning Time and Outside School Study Time.Dataset is availabale[here](https://www.google.com/url?q=https://s3.amazonaws.com/udacity-hosted-downloads/ud507/pisa2012.csv.zip&sa=D&ust=1554482573645000)

 ## Summary of Findings